 With a light and fluffy cornbread cake, sweet summer fruit, and a cornmeal streusel, you’ll want to serve this for breakfast, brunch, and dessert!

-The addition of a small amount cornmeal to my regular coffeecake batter brings a fantastic texture to this buckle.
-Not as crumbly as a traditional cornbread, it is soft and fluffy and it caramelizes a bit on the edges, for a “best of both worlds” cake.
+The addition of a small amount cornmeal to cake batter brings a fantastic texture to this buckle.
+Not as crumbly as my skillet cornbread, it is soft and fluffy and it caramelizes a bit on the edges, for a "best of both worlds" cake.
 I am 100% a Southern cornbread girl, so the addition of fruit to a lightened up cornbread is ticking all my breakfast boxes!

 There are three parts to this buckle, the batter, the fruit, and the streusel.
 You probably have all of the ingredients in your kitchen right now!

 - Cornmeal The little bit of texture, and the light cornbread flavor you get from the cornmeal, are amazing with the fruit.
 I even used a bit of cornmeal in the streusel topping, and now I wonder why I haven't always used it in streusel!

 - Buttermilk Cakes made with buttermilk tend to have a lighter texture and a finer crumb than cakes made with milk.
 When I add buttermilk to the recipe, I really want you to use buttermilk.
 Using milk or a milk alternative may give you a different texture than what I intend.
 That being said, if you don't have/don't want to use buttermilk, you could use regular whole milk.
 The cake might come out more dense and a little darker in color, but still be delicious.